windingwind/doc-for-zotero-plugin-dev/Zotero Plugin Development.md

 A **Collection** contains a group of items and other collections.

-Besides the shared properties and methods of a data object, a collection object has the following important properties:
+Besides the inherited properties and methods from the `DataObject`, a collection object has the following notable properties:

 - `name`: the name of the collection.
 - `parent`: the parent collection of the collection.
-If the collection is a top-level collection, the parent is `null`.
+A top-level collection has a `null` parent.
 - `parentKey`: the key of the parent collection.
 - `parentID`: the ID of the parent collection.
 - `getChildCollections()`: gets the child collections of the collection.